ExploreASL/Documentation/docs/Tutorials-Processing.md

 ```matlab
 [x] = ExploreASL('drive/.../datasetRoot', [0 0 0 1],1);
 ```
 You can provide additional processing parameters in a file at `drive/.../datasetRoot/dataPar.json`.
+An example content of the `dataPar.json` file is given below on this page, an example is in the ExploreASL code at *.../ExploreASL/Templates/DataParTemplate.json*, and a full reference manual is provided [here](./../DataParTemplate).

-You can alternatively only convert the ASL-BIDS data to ExploreASL internal format by
+You can alternatively only convert the ASL-BIDS data to ExploreASL internal format without executing the processing
 ```matlab
 [x] = ExploreASL('drive/.../datasetRoot', [0 0 0 1],0);
 ```